bmx22c/Plugin_TwitchChatBot/README.md

 # Twitch Chat Bot

 Twitch Chat Bot in an OpenPlanet plugin for Trackmania 2020 that answer to commands.
-It can display the map you're playing, the serveur you're on, your personnal best time, a link to the map you're playing and a few more configurable fields.
+It can display the map you're playing, the server you're on, your personnal best time, a link to the map you're playing and a few more configurable fields.

 Note: Thanks to [Miss's Twitch Chat plugin](https://openplanet.nl/files/23) for providing the base of this plugin.